lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 1. Windows Subsystem for Linux with a Ubuntu image.
 2. Docker Desktop for Windows
+3. Update Nvidia Drivers \(only required if you have a GPU\)
-3. Nvidia Container Toolkit installed in the Ubuntu WSL image, not Windows. \(only required if you have a GPU\)
+4. Nvidia Container Toolkit installed in the Ubuntu WSL image, not Windows. \(also only required if you have a GPU\)

 Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
 If required, also install the Nvidia Container Toolkit to allow GPU access from the container.

-## So Let's Get Started on WSL
+## 1. So Let's Get Started on WSL

 First check that Windows Subsystem for Linux is ticked in Windows Features as per below.
 Open this by searching for `Turn Windows features on or off.`